DNTD-Dynamics/dntd-dynamics-website/content/lab-notes/radarguard/iwr6843aopevm-arrived-bringup-notes.md

 ## The mmWave Studio trap

 mmWave Studio is TI's GUI tool for the mmWave EVM family.
 It's the obvious first thing to try.
-Don't.
+However, if you only have the EVM, its not going to connect to your board.

 mmWave Studio requires the **MMWAVEICBOOST carrier board** for full functionality at an additional cost.
 The BOOST board has FTDI GPIO lines that Studio uses to control the SOP pins and issue hardware resets in software.
 The IWR6843AOPEVM standalone board doesn't have this, so Studio always fails at `Calling_ConnectTarget`.